dhruvagarwal/termailer/README.md

     *NOTE*: If you use any other domain, you can just add it to the settings.py file.

+**How to Use ?**
+Locate yourself in parent directory of this project.(Or add it in your path)

+    python -m termailer.termailer

 **FAQ**
  - *Why am I getting a 534 error code with Gmail?*